suriyun-production/mmorpg-kit-docs/docs/pages/019-map-info.md

 ![](https://cdn-images-1.medium.com/max/1600/0*qlyeR8iDp88w6MDT)

+**Other Settings**
-        [Tooltip("This will be used when new character has been created, and this map data is the start map")] [SerializeField]
+* **Start Position** - This will be used when new character has been created to set its position, and this map data is the start map
-        private Vector3 = Vector3.zero;
-        public virtual Vector3 StartPosition { get { return startPosition; } }

-        [Tooltip("This will be used when new character has been created, and this map data is the start map")] [SerializeField]
+* **Start Rotation** - This will be used when new character has been created to set its rotation, and this map data is the start map
-        private Vector3 startRotation = Vector3.zero;
-        public virtual Vector3 StartRotation { get { return startRotation; } }
-        #endregion

         #region Character Death Rules
         [Category("Character Death Rules")]